sharetribe/flex-docs/src/docs/background/21-commissions-and-monetizing-your-platform/index.md

 One way to implement subscription-based marketplace would involve the
 following:

-1. Set listing approval on.
-Our support can turn on listing approval on after which all listing need to be approved by admins before they can be posted.
+1. Turn on listing approval.
+Our support can turn on listing approval after which all listing need to be approved by admins before they can be posted.
 2. Require all providers to subscribe through